Trump has been indicted again: All the lawsuits and investigations he faces

 Classified documents inquiry

-Mr Trump is facing an investigation from the Department of Justice, led by special counsel Jack Smith, into his handling of classified documents which federal officials found while executing a search warrant at his Mar-a-Lago estate in August.
+Mr Trump is facing a 37-count indictment stemming from an investigation by the Department of Justice, led by special counsel Jack Smith, into his handling of classified documents which federal officials found while executing a search warrant at his Mar-a-Lago estate in August.

 Officials from the Federal Bureau of Investigation (FBI) seized 33 boxes of documents from Mr Trump’s Florida home, of which approximately 100 contained classification markings including top secret and secret.

-Note: This article was amended on 1 April, 2023 to clarify that the Legal Defense Fund and the NAACP are separate entities, both with suits against Donald Trump, and on 9 June to reflect the federal indictment against Mr Trump.